-The proposal narrative should be submitted as an attachment in JustGrants.
-The attached document should be double-spaced, using a standard 12-point font; have no less than 1-inch margins; and should not exceed 10 pages.
-Pages should be numbered.
-If the proposal narrative fails to comply with these length restrictions, BJA may consider such noncompliance in peer review and in final award decision.
-The following sections must be included as part of the proposal narrative:
+The Proposal Narrative should be submitted as an attachment in JustGrants.
+The attached document should be double-spaced, using a standard 12-point font; have no less than 1-inch margins; and should not exceed 10 numbered pages.

+The Proposal Narrative must included the following sections: